SerpRateAI/datasets/README.md

 1. *datetime* - timestamp in the format YYYY-MM-DD HH:mm:ss.
 2. *total_precip* - total precipitation amount during that hour, in meters (m)

+## Hourly Temperature 2m

+This data set was constructed from ERA5-land hourly temperature data and the $

+It has the following columns:

+1. *datetime* - timestamp in the format YYYY-MM-DD HH:mm:ss.
+2. *temperature_2m* - temperature 2m above the surface during that hour, in degrees Kelvin (K).